-The Company has restated its previously issued financial statements for the period July 19, 2002 (inception) through December 31, 2002 on its report dated May 29, 2003.
-The Company has also restated its financial statements for the year ended December 31, 2003.
-The Company has restated its financial statements to reverse the effect of a transaction during the period ended December 31, 2002.
-The transaction reflected the issuance of preferred stock shares in exchange for an intangible asset and the subsequent impairment of the asset acquired.
-The financial statements have been restated as the transaction was subsequently rescinded, as the preferred stock shares were not formally issued.
-For the year ended December 31, 2003 the Company had initially reflected the issuance of 1,455,000 shares of common stock to two of its founders as being issued for services provided.
-The Company has restated its financial statements to reflect the common stock as re-issuance of founders shares.
-These transactions resulted in a decrease in net loss applicable to common shares of \$727,500 and \$1,500,000 for the year ended December 31, 2003 and period July 19, 2002 (inception) through December 31, 2002 to a net loss of \$203,659 and \$508,508 as restated, and a decrease in the deficits accumulated during the development stage to \$712,617 and \$508,508, respectively.
+The Company has restated its previously issued financial statements for the period July 19, 2002 (inception) through December 31, 2002 and its financial statements for the year ended December 31, 2003.
+In 2002 the Company had a transaction in which it reflected the issuance of 150,000 shares of preferred stock, par value \$10, in exchange for an intangible asset valued at \$1.5 million dollars.
+The intangible asset was subsequently deemed impaired and accordingly was expensed in 2002.
+The financial statements have been restated as the transaction was subsequently rescinded, due to the fact that the preferred stock shares were not formally issued because the Company did not have authorization to issue preferred shares, therefore the transaction was voidable and no expense should have been recorded.
+In 2003 the Company had initially reflected the issuance of 1,455,000 shares of common stock to two of its founders as being issued for services provided, valued at \$727,500.
+The Company has restated its financial statements to reflect the common stock as re-issuance of founders shares and, as such, no expense should have been initially associated with the issuance of the founders shares.
+These transactions resulted in a decrease in net loss applicable to accumulated deficits of \$727,500 and \$1,500,000 for the year ended December 31, 2003 and December 31, 2002, respectively.
+Annual net loss of \$203,659 and \$508,508 as restated, and a decrease in the accumulated deficits during the development stage to \$712,617 and \$508,508, respectively for years 2003 & 2002.